Committing time, attention to pig’s first 24 hours key to health, uniformity

 To keep the six sow units under his watch on track, Quiroz talked to Eric Greiner, senior strategic accounts manager at Zoetis, about the company’s training program aimed at improving piglet care at this critical stage.

-With a recent influx of new Spanish-speaking employees, Quiroz needed to step up training efforts.
+With a recent influx of new Spanish-speaking caregivers, Quiroz needed to step up training efforts.
 He also wanted them to build an understanding of how the US swine industry approaches certain production practices, as well as instill uniform terminology and protocols.
-But equally important was the opportunity to refresh his veteran workers on important details of sow and piglet care.
+But equally important was the opportunity to refresh his veteran caregivers on important details of sow and piglet care.

 Laying the groundwork

-To get things moving, Ezequiel Guzman, production specialist with Zoetis, spent time with Quiroz to review Eichelberger Farms’ current newborn-pig-care protocols, identify their goals and expectations and then schedule dates for the training.
+To get things moving, Ezequiel Guzman, project manager continuous improvement with Zoetis, spent time with Quiroz to review Eichelberger Farms’ current newborn-pig-care protocols, identify their goals and expectations and then schedule dates for the training.

 “Through this interaction we are able to tailor the on-site training to Eichelberger Farms’ approach to daily farrowing-room tasks and processes,” says Greiner.

-Another priority for Quiroz was that the information needed to be presented thoroughly and accurately in Spanish, because the employees need to be trained in their own language.
+Another priority for Quiroz was that the information needed to be presented thoroughly and accurately in Spanish, because the caregivers need to be trained in their own language.
 “If they can understand only 20% of the information, it doesn’t help,” he says.
-“We’ve had some other training and the employees asked a lot of questions, but the trainers couldn’t translate the answers.”
+“We’ve had some other training and the caregivers asked a lot of questions, but the trainers couldn’t translate the answers.”

 The Zoetis training program is presented by native-Spanish speakers, including Guzman.
 And of course, it’s also available in English.